☞ Get “Community Letters” via email: a monthly overview of the latest news, events, and stories from the film photography community.

 Archiving digital photos on film.

 Fstopper’s writer Michael Ernest Sweet has recently suggested a service, Gamma Tech, to convert digital photos to archival 35mm film.
-His reasoning is bit rot — data loss due to damaged medium, transfer errors, and misplacement; and, as suggested by someone in comments, a loss of support for certain formats.
+His reasoning is bit rot — data loss due to damaged medium, transfer errors, and misplacement; and, as suggested by someone in the comments, a loss of support for certain formats.
 Though film can still very much be lost or degraded over time, it certainly won’t become an obsolete medium since there isn’t any encoding happening; it’s just a picture, only smaller, with colours inverted and masked — if it’s a negative.